 “You are the only one that I can trust to know what is best for this child.
 I would also want to know that her destiny is in good hands.
 Besides, did you not say that Promethea could benefit by having a younger sister to look after?”

 “Hmm.
 Perhaps you are right,” said the queen.
 “Still, I just need to know if the child’s destiny does not include the destruction of the Amazon Nation.”

-“I am well,” the Oracle said as she turned back to Lysippe.
+“I am well,” Oracle said as she turned back to Lysippe.
 “The gods have ordained this day that you, queen of the Amazons, will become the guardian of this child.”

 “Did you learn of this when you were in communal?” inquired the queen.

 “Aye, Your Majesty.
-I apologize for not telling you of this edict sooner, but I was specifically forbidden to do so until this moment arrived.”
+I apologize for not telling you of this edict sooner, but I was specifically forbidden to do so until this moment had arrived.”

 At this point, Lysippe barely heard any more of what was being said, for she was pondering what she felt for the child.
-On the one hand, she had successfully raised three daughters, though she could honestly ask if what happened between her and Orora could be called a success.
+On the one hand, she had successfully raised three daughters, though she could honestly ask if what had happened between her and her eldest could be called a success.
 Still, being a mother was special to her.
 Perhaps having a younger sister for Promethea would be a great benefit to all concerned.